-Light, warm rain turned heavy and cold as October crept by.
-It drummed on the Forbidden Forest’s canopy as it faded orange, brown, and red, pattering through autumn morning mist into the Black.
+Light, warm rain turned heavy and cold as October crept by; it drummed on the Forbidden Forest’s canopy as it faded orange, brown, and red, pattering through autumn morning mist into the Black Lake.

 If it weren’t so miserable, it’d still feel like September.
 Harry dragged his gaze away from the window and back into the Great Hall.

 ‘Still not going to enter, Harry?’
 Seamus asked.

 ‘My desire for eternal glory died permanently at about age eleven.’
 He stretched up to pat the top of Hermione’s research bundle.
 ‘There’s a really big pile of old newspapers that says yours probably isn’t going to make it through the tournament.’